 - 1 whole habanero pepper

-- 1 sprig of fresh rosemary torn into smaller pieces
+- 1 sprig fresh rosemary torn into smaller pieces

 - 1 teaspoon ground coriander seed